testninja147/rust-raid/README.md

 > _Topics that do not contain hyperlinks are work in progress and will be_
 > _updated once the solution gets completed._
 >
-> _You can also create a PR with solution/enhancement to each topics._
+> _You can also create a PR with the solution/enhancement to each topic._
 >

 ## [1.
 Data Structures](data-structures/)

 1. **Arrays**
     - [Find the missing number](data-structures/src/ds001_find_missing_number.rs) `cargo run --bin ds001`
-    - [Find the length of the longest sub-array with sum K](data-structures/src/ds002_longest_subarray.rs) `cargo run --bin ds002`
+    - [Find the length of the longest subarray with sum K](data-structures/src/ds002_longest_subarray.rs) `cargo run --bin ds002`
 2. **Singly Linked Lists**
     - [Add two linked list](data-structures/src/ds101_linked_list_add.rs) `cargo run --bin ds101`
 3. [**Doubly Linked Lists**](data-structures/src/doubly_linked_list.rs) `cargo run --bin doubly_linked_list`